NCCA/PCCSlides/Lecture4/slides.md

 ## List elements

 - List items can be of any data type
-- A list can contain different data types
+- A list can contain different data types (even other lists)
 ```python
 list1 = ["animation", "effects", "games", "animation"]
 list2 = [2, 0, 2, 4]